LumosO11y/ObservabilityOnboarding/learning/observability/part4.md

 - Understand how we can choose the right solution based on our system.
 - Learn some more Observability concepts.

-### Action Items

-1. Compare between SLA, SLO & SLI and how Observability helps with either of them
-   1. Explain in detail the importance of each
-2. What is APM
-3. Explain the differences between Synthetic monitoring & RUM, where they differ and not
-4. Synthetic monitoring use case and pros
-   1. List three implementations of synthetic monitoring
-5. List RUM features, choose 2 you like and explain what is their usage and how they takes place in real-world
-6. List 2 more insights Observability gives your system and explain them

 ## Outcome

 The outcome of this part is a detailed markdown explaining the concepts you have learned in this part.
 Your markdown should also contain comparison between different Observability platforms.